 Let’s imagine that you have booked an upcoming holiday for yourself, and have already put down a non-refundable $500 deposit towards this trip.
 You still have $400 to pay.
 You are looking forward to this trip, but wished that you were going with some friends, as you usually don’t enjoy solo trips as much.

 You speak to your friends who say that they have already booked a trip for the same week.
-It’s at not as nice a place, but it will only cost you $400 a week, and you really do prefer going on a trip with friends then by yourself.
+It’s at not as lovely a place, but it will only cost you $400 a week, and you really do prefer going on a trip with friends than by yourself.

 What do you do?

 So how does this play out in your life?
-Should you stay in a uni course or job or relationship because of how far you have already come, even if it is quite obvious that it is no longer the right choice for you and that another option would lead to greater happiness?
-It’s a tricky question again, because we are horrible at being able to predict what will make us happy in the future, as highlighted in the book ‘Stumbling on Happiness’ by Dan Gilbert.
+Should you stay in a uni course or job or relationship because of how far you have already come, even if it is quite evident that it is no longer the right choice for you and that another option would lead to higher happiness?
+It’s a tricky question again because we are horrible at being able to predict what will make us happy in the future, as highlighted in the book ‘Stumbling on Happiness’ by Dan Gilbert.